STEAM Pathways Program

 Twenty-seven McClymonds 11th- and 12th-graders have been paired with Intel mentors, checking in weekly over email and connecting at quarterly events.
-“My mentor was there to support me,” says 11th-grader Wilatyana.
-“She told me about many things that open up doors to a new career, and she was really supportive of all my dreams.”
-LEARN MORE.
+Learn more about the Intel Mentor Program.

 Students take several work-based learning field trips each year, and McClymonds hosts guest speakers from engineering and technology fields on campus.
 Intel was well-represented at Career Day, and helped 9th-grade Computer Science students build a computer-controlled car using Sam Lab kits.